Water

 Watering Regulations

-Regulations have been enacted by the Chowchilla City Council to comply with the California State Water Resources Control Board emergency regulations for statewide urban water conservation during the ongoing drought conditions.
-The City of Chowchilla is obligated to adhere to the Municipal Code and follow legal procedure to issue written warnings and citations with administrative penalty fines for ongoing multiple offenses.
+The Chowchilla City Council has enacted regulations to comply with the California State Water Resources Control Board emergency regulations for statewide urban water conservation during the ongoing drought conditions.
+The City of Chowchilla is obligated to adhere to the Municipal Code and follow legal procedure to issue written warnings, citations, and administrative penalty fines for multiple ongoing offenses.

 • Property residents are required to follow the seasonal watering schedule for their automatic irrigation controllers (set times) and for hand-watering (with a shutoff nozzle).